A RAMBUNCTIOUS MIX OF WILD IMAGINATION!– Frank Scheck, The Hollywood Reporter

 Stevie Walker-Webb is an award-winning director, writer and cultural worker who believes in the transformational power of art.
 As a survivor of poverty and the associative violence that comes with growing up Black and poor in America, he creates work that liberates and reframes the narratives of marginalized groups.
 He is co-founder and Executive Director of Hundreds of Thousands, an arts and advocacy non-profit that makes visual the suffering and inhumane treatment of incarcerated mentally ill people and the policies that adversely impact their lives.
 He’s received an Obie Award for directing Ain’t No Mo (The Public Theater).
 He is a recipient of the Princess Grace Award for theater, The Lily Award in honor of Lorraine Hansberry awarded by the Dramatists Guild of America, a 2050 Fellow at New York Theatre Workshop and a Wellspring Scholar.
 He’s the Founding Artistic Director of the Jubilee Theatre in Waco, Texas, and has created art and theatre in Madagascar, South Africa, Mexico, Mississippi and across America.
 His work has been produced by: The Public Theater, American Civil Liberties Union, The New Group, Cherry Lane, Zara Aina, Woolly Mammoth, Baltimore Center Stage, La Mama and Theatre of the Oppressed-NYC.
 Along with his art and advocacy work, Stevie currently teaches and creates art at Harvard University and New York University’s Tisch School for the Arts.
 For more information about Stevie, visit www.steviewalkerwebb.com

-JORDAN E. COOPER (Playwright/Peaches) is an Obie Award-winning performer/playwright who was chosen to be one of Out Magazine’s “Entertainers of the Year.”
-Jordan was also featured on the final season of FX’s groundbreaking series “Pose” as MC Tyrone.
-He is the creator and showrunner of the Emmy-nominated sitcom “The Ms. Pat Show” which critics called “one of the most radical sitcoms of the modern era.”
-With Ain’t No Mo’, Jordan is now, at 27, the youngest playwright in Broadway history.
+Jordan E. Cooper is a 27-year-old Obie Award-winning playwright and performer who was chosen to be one of OUT Magazine’s Entertainers of the Year.
+He was recently selected as a Whiting Award winner for Drama.
+Jordan was also featured on the final season of FX’s groundbreaking series “Pose” as ‘MC Tyrone’.
+His play Ain’t No Mo’ was a New York Times Critic’s Pick and is set to hit Broadway in the fall of this year.
+He recently created and executive produced his first television project “The Ms. Pat Show,” which is hailed by critics as “one of the most radical sitcoms of the modern era.”
+He is currently the youngest black showrunner in television history and is now also the youngest American playwright in Broadway history.